 We must comply with, and are affected by, laws and regulations relating to the formation, administration and performance of U.S. government contracts.
 These laws and regulations, among other things, require certification and disclosure of all cost and pricing data in connection with contract negotiation, define allowable and unallowable costs and otherwise govern our right to reimbursement under certain cost-based U.S. government contracts, and restrict the use and dissemination of classified information and the exportation of certain products and technical data.
 These requirements, although customary in U.S. government contracts, increase our performance and compliance costs.
 These costs might increase in the future, reducing our margins, which could have a negative effect on our financial condition.
-Although we have procedures in place to comply with these regulations and requirements, failure to do so under certain circumstances could lead to suspension or debarment, for cause, from U.S. government contracting or subcontracting for a period of time and could have a negative effect on our reputation and ability to receive other U.S. government contract awards in the future.
+Although we believe we have procedures in place to comply with these regulations and requirements, the regulations and requirements are complex and change frequently.
+Failure to comply with these regulations and requirements under certain circumstances could lead to suspension or debarment from U.S. government contracting or subcontracting for a period of time and could have a negative effect on our reputation and ability to receive other U.S. government contract awards in the future.